poburka/scorekeeper/README.md

-to be more easily developed and interpreted as compared to raw code, I also recommend a companion text file outlining each step in your data cleaning to maximize ease of interpretation when sharing with others (or your future self!).
+to be more easily developed and interpreted as compared to raw code, I also recommend a companion text file outlining each step in your data cleaning to maximize ease of interpretation when sharing with others (or your future self\!).
 Currently, scoresheets must be formatted in accordance with guidelines outlined in each of the ‘operation’ functions, and with steps that proceed in an appropriate order.